isner/a11y-examples/README.md

 ## TODO

-Add a password-strength indicator, like [this one](https://css-tricks.com/password-strength-meter/).
+- Add a password-strength indicator, like [this one](https://css-tricks.com/password-strength-meter/).
+- Finish the Autocomplete example.